intershop/intershop-pwa/docs/guides/authentication_punchout.md

 },
 ```

-For production, this configuration should be provided to the SSR process via environment variables (see [Building and Running Server-Side Rendering][ssr-startup]).
-The usage of identity providers can also be set in the multi-channel configuration (see [Building and Running nginx Docker Image][nginx-startup]).
+> :warning: **NOTE:** This configuration enables the `Punchout` identity provider as the one and only configured global identity provider, meaning the standard ICM identity provider used for the standard login is no longer configured and the standard login will no longer work.
+As said this configuration example is only relevant for punchout development purposes.

-Additionally, the PWA can be configured to use the punchout identity provider only, when the user enters the punchout route.
+For production like deployments, the PWA has to be be configured to use the `Punchout` identity provider only when the user enters the `punchout` route.
-In that case the nginx should be configured with the `OVERRIDE_IDENTITY_PROVIDERS` environment variable (see [Override Identity Providers by Path][nginx-startup]).
+This can be configured with the `OVERRIDE_IDENTITY_PROVIDERS` environment variable (see [Override Identity Providers by Path][nginx-startup]) for the NGINX container.
-Nevertheless, the SSR process needs to be provided with the punchout identity provider configuration.
+Nevertheless, the SSR process needs to be provided with the punchout identity provider configuration as one of the available identity providers.
+This way the global `identityProvider` configuration is left to be the default ICM configuration.

+The following is an example punchout identity provider configuration for `docker-compose` that enables the punchout identity provider on the `punchout` route only.

 ```yaml
 pwa: